Global CucinaGlobal Cucina

 Juicy lemon sponge cake, creamy mascarpone cheesecake filling, and a touch of lemon curd on top: this lemon cake tastes heavenly!

-This lemon cake combines the fine balance between tart fruit juice and creamy filling, creating a flavor profile that perfectly complements the Italian palate.
-The juicy sponge cake base and the delicious combination of mascarpone and lemon curd create a texture that is delightful both in summer and in cooler months - a recipe that consciously highlights both the quality of the ingredients and the techniques of Italian baking.
+This lemon cake combines the perfect balance between tart fruit juice and creamy filling, creating a flavor profile that complements the Italian palate.
+The moist sponge cake base and the delicious combination of mascarpone and lemon curd create a delightful texture - perfect for summer or cooler months.

 1 servings